matrix-org/matrix-spec-proposals/proposals/2246-asynchronous-uploads.md

 configuration options to let high-traffic clients like application services bypass these limits.
 The `rate_limited` flag in the appservice registration is one potential way to do this.

-##### Example request
-TODO: decide if body is needed already and if yes, spec body schema

 ##### Example response
 ```json